xperimental/nextcloud-exporter/README.md

 ## Client credentials

 To access the serverinfo API you will need the credentials of an admin user.
-It is recommended to create a separate user and an [API token](https://docs.nextcloud.com/server/latest/developer_manual/client_apis/LoginFlow/index.html) for that purpose.
+It is recommended to create a separate user and an [app password](https://docs.nextcloud.com/server/latest/developer_manual/client_apis/LoginFlow/index.html) for that purpose.

 ## Usage